EagleStrike007/Master-thesis-6D-pose-estimation/1_BlenderProc/README.md

 # Table of contents
 1. Installation of BlenderProc and BOP toolkit
-2. Usage of BlenderProc
-3. Implementation custom object
+2. Implementation custom object
+3. Usage of BlenderProc
 4. Scripts + Graphical User Interface

 # Installation of BlenderProc and BOP toolkit
 Installation tutorial:

+## Quickstart
+It is possible to test the installation by using BlenderProc's Quickstart.

 ## Setup
 Organize the dataset with object model (.obj or .ply files) in the following way.

+# Implementation custom object

 # Usage of BlenderProc
-More information about BlenderProc can be found on their [github]([https://www.google.com](https://github.com/DLR-RM/BlenderProc))
+BlenderProc should generate RGB, depth and mask images as output data along with ground-truth annotations.
+The main functions are briefly discussed below for more information about BlenderProc see their [github](https://github.com/DLR-RM/BlenderProc) or [documentation website](https://dlr-rm.github.io/BlenderProc/).

 <img src="images/example_rgb.png" width="300"> <img src="images/example_depth.png" width="300">

 <img src="images/example_mask_1.png" width="300"> <img src="images/example_mask_2.png" width="300">
-# Implementation custom object

 # Scripts + Graphical User Interface